 - whether the courses take place in the winter semester (WS) or the summer semester (SS)

 - the type of exam for each of the courses/modules and

 - the maximum number of credit points that can be recognized for each student in each module

-For more formal information on the legal aspects of studying, you can have a look at the study conditions provided by the Official Bulletin of the University.
-To help organizing your studies, you can consult the study plan samples.
-The updated documents (relevant from 2019 on) will be uploaded here as soon as they become official [links coming soon].
+For more formal information on the legal and organizational aspects of studying, you can have a look at the study regulations, the subject-specific regulations and the examination regulations provided by on the Saarland University website.
+To help to organize your studies, you can consult the study plan samples in the module catalog (pp. 6-8).

 Costs and grant opportunities